hikari-crescent/book/src/basic_commands/first_command.md

 #### Type Hints

-If you are new to Python you may not have seen `ctx: crescent.Context` before.
+If you are new to Python, you may not have seen `ctx: crescent.Context` before.
 This is called a type hint.
 It tells the reader what type `ctx` is, and your IDE can use type hints to provide better autocomplete.
-Although they are not required, it's recommended to use type hints whenever you can.
+Although they are not required, it is recommended to use type hints whenever you can.

 ```python